-September 18, 2012 The Cow as a Symbol of the Nummo by Shannon Dorey
+September 18, 2012 (Updated 2019) Red Giant Suns, Cows and the Nummo by Shannon Dorey

-Egyptian Goddess Hathor as a Cow Emerginghttp://en.wikipedia.org/wiki/File:
+Goddess Hathor as a Cow with Red SunShannon Dorey, The Rose p.
+373

-The symbol of the cow as the divine feminine occurs in many different ancient cultures, including Egyptian mythology.
-I believe this symbolism originated in the Dogon religion, where the alien Nummo were symbolized by both a sun and a cow.
+The symbol of the cow as the divine feminine occurs in many different ancient cultures, including Egyptian.
+I believe this symbolism originated with the Dogon religion where the alien Nummo were symbolized by both a red giant sun and a cow.

 "The Serpent" was how the Dogon elder Ogotemmêli most often referred to the Nummo.
 The Nummo were amphibious beings with long fish tails and when they were on land they stood upright on their tails, making them appear as serpents, and associating them with the Cobra of Egyptian mythology.Shannon Dorey, Day of the Fish, pp. 28-29

 Isis as a Serpent with CasqueShannon Dorey, The Master (Mistress) of Speechp.
 51